Author Sir James Matthew Barrie was born May 9, 1860. To celebrate this beloved author, Nana shares a Peter Pan Art Lesson.

 When the first baby laughed for the first time, the laugh broke into a thousand pieces and they all went skipping about, and that was the beginning of fairies.
 And now when every new baby is born its first laugh becomes a fairy.
 So there ought to be one fairy for every boy or girl. ~James Barrie, Peter Pan

 Today we share with you a Peter Pan art lesson.
 Plus you’ll find more links to further study, printables, lapbooks and activities below.
 This art work we created with acrylic paints.
 But this lesson you can easily enjoy with markers, colored pencils, chalk pastels or crayons.
 All you need to do is follow these basic directions.
-You can even print this lesson for ease of use.

 If using acrylics, you may want to read Nana’s explanation of acrylics and supplies.